narwhalacademy/zebra-crossing/README.md

 - Use an end-to-end encrypted cloud storage service (not Dropbox): [Tresorit](https://tresorit.com/), [SpiderOak](https://spideroak.com/).
 - Use encrypted external USB/hard drives from companies like [Apricorn](https://www.apricorn.com/).
 - If you want to send a file anonymously, use a special sharing service like [OnionShare](https://onionshare.org/).
-- Instead of Google Docs or Microsoft Office, use [CryptPad](https://cryptpad.fr) (open-source, end-to-end encrypted).
+- Instead of Google Docs or Microsoft Office, use [CryptPad](https://cryptpad.fr) or [Standard Notes](https://standardnotes.org/) (both are open-source and end-to-end encrypted).

 #### Messaging apps

 - WhatsApp additional settings:
   - To be 100% end-to-end encrypted, turn off chat backups on WhatsApp (`Settings → Chats → Chat backup`) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
   - Turn on security notifications on WhatsApp (`Settings → Account → Security`).
   - Set up a pin number (`Settings → Account → Two-Step Verification`) and email address (`Account → Two-step verification → tap Add Email Address`) to prevent your account from being moved without your permission.
 - Telegram:
   - Use only the `Secret Chat` function for secure chats (note that this means your messages will not show up in your desktop or web app)
   - Only allow your contacts to add / find your account
-  - Turn on self-destruct timers for your Secret Chats
+  - Turn on self-destruct timers for your Secret Chat.
 - Apple Messages:

-  - Auto-delete messages after a year: `Settings → Messages → Keep Messages → 1 Year`
+  - Auto-delete messages after a year: `Settings → Messages → Keep Messages → 1 Year.
 - Check these two lists of secure messaging apps ([Secure Messaging Apps Comparison](https://www.securemessagingapps.com/) and [IntelTechnique's Messaging](https://inteltechniques.com/messaging.html)) to learn more about security considerations beyond end-to-end encryption and what trade-offs you may be OK with.

 #### Hosting/running a website